TEAMMATES/teammates/docs/process.md

 ### Step 6: Prepare for merging

-The core team member responsible for merging your PR might contact you for reasons such as syncing your PR with the latest `master` branch or resolving merge conflicts.
+The core team member responsible for merging your PR might contact you for reasons such as resolving merge conflicts.
 Depending on the situation, this may necessitate more changes to be made in your PR (e.g. if your PR is functionally conflicting with a recent change), however this rarely happens.

 Your work on the issue is done when your PR is successfully merged to the main repo's `master` or `release` branch.